python-can-define-radio/python-course/classroom_activities/ex_2_print_and_inputs.md

 print("If you want \n separate lines, you \n can do it \n like this.")
 ```

-Once you have run both of those exercises, you can "comment them out", that is, disable them.
+Once you have run both of those exercises, you can "comment out the lines", that is, disable them.

 Example:
 ```python3